M.I.A. (rapper): 2009–2011: Maya

 At the 2009 BRIT Awards in February, M.I.A. was a nominee for Best British Female Artist.
 Seeking to promote new, underground music with N.E.E.T., M.I.A. signed more bands including Baltimore musician Blaqstarr, indie rock band Sleigh Bells and visual artist Jaime Martinez by late 2009.
 3D photographic images of M.I.A. by Martinez were commissioned in April of that year.
 In August 2009, M.I.A. began composing and recording her third studio album in a home studio section in her Los Angeles house.
 In January 2010, M.I.A. posted her video for the song "Space".
 While composing it, she helped write a song with Christina Aguilera called "Elastic Love" for Aguilera's album Bionic.
 By April 2010, the song and music video/short film "Born Free" were leaked online.
 The video-film short was directed by Romain Gavras and written by M.I.A., depicting genocide against red-haired adolescents being forced to run across a minefield and caused controversy due to its violent content.
 The video was removed from YouTube the same day it was released, then reinstated with an age restriction, then removed once more.
 Although not an official single, the song charted in Sweden and the United Kingdom.
-M.I.A.'s third album, Maya — stylised as /\/\ /\ Y /\ — was released on 23 June 2010 in Japan with bonus tracks before its release in other countries.
+M.I.A.'s third album, Maya — stylised as ΛΛ Λ Y Λ — was released on 23 June 2010 in Japan with bonus tracks before its release in other countries.
 Maya became M.I.A.'s highest charting album globally.
 Its release in the US was delayed by two weeks.
 The album garnered a generally favourable, although divided, reception from critics.
 A more internet-inspired album illustrating how a multimedia artist worked within the music industry, elements of industrial music were incorporated into M.I.A.'s sound for the first time, and it was seen as a stylistic shift towards the more experimental.
 She described the album in an interview with Dazed & Confused as a mix of "babies, death, destruction and powerlessness".

 On 11 May 2010, the first official single from Maya, "XXXO", was released and reached the top forty in Belgium, Spain and the UK.
 "Steppin' Up", "Teqkilla", and "Tell Me Why" were also released as promotional singles exclusively on iTunes in the days leading to the release of Maya, with "Teqkilla" reaching the top 100 in Canada on digital downloads alone.The video for "XXXO" was released online in August.
 M.I.A. hinted in an interview to Blitz that a music video is being made with director Spike Jonze for the single "Teqkilla."
 She completed her live tour dates on the Maya Tour in summer of 2011.